GDPR Compliance and Data Privacy at Honeit

 - Notify the involved data controller without undue delay after becoming aware of the data breach

 It is the controller’s obligation to notify the supervisory authorities without undue delay and, where feasible, within 72 hours after becoming aware of the breach.
-A notification is not necessary if the breach is unlikely to result in a risk to the rights and freedom of EU citizens.
+A notification is not necessary if the breach is unlikely to result in a risk to the rights and freedoms of EU citizens.
 It is also the controller’s obligation to notify the individuals who are affected by the data breach.
-The notification is not necessary if the breach is unlikely to result in a high risk for the rights and freedoms of the individuals or if appropriate technical and organizational protection where in place at the time of the incident.
+The notification is not necessary if the breach is unlikely to result in a high risk for the rights and freedoms of the individuals or if appropriate technical and organizational protection was in place at the time of the incident.

 Does Honeit use sub-processors?